 If you are serious about making money you must monetize your website.
 Apart from selling your art and digital downloads, you should be adding affiliate links to earn some extra income.

 You don’t have to sell your own products exclusively, you can refer traffic to other sites and get a commission.
 You can make a list of your favorite art supplies and promote them.

 Think outside the box, what can you recommend?

 - E-commerce Platforms

 It costs nothing to join, your reader pays no surcharge, indeed they often get discounts, and you get a commission.
 No one loses.

-Writing an ebook is a great way to promote yourself and make some cash.
+Writing an ebook is a great way to promote yourself, make some cash, and gain authority in a subject.
 If you have a talent, use it to generate income.